dastrobu/angular-table-study/README.md

  * Wheel events on fixed areas
-   Wheel events on fixed positioned elements are handled different in Chrome and IE. This means, the view cannot be scrolled via the wheel, when the mouse is over the fixed areas in chrome.
+   Wheel events on fixed positioned elements are handled different in Chrome and IE. This means, the view cannot be scrolled via the wheel, when the mouse is positioned over the fixed areas in chrome.
    Custom event propagation may be implemented, but it is not clear, if this will cause any issues.